 Today around the world yoga is practiced as a method of physical fitness with an added feature of mental relaxation.
 The empirical findings have further elevated yoga as a substitute to various physical cultures like gym or aerobics for its health benefits.
 Yoga has also been attested as a system of alternative medicine with its ability to manage diseases like hypertension, diabetes, asthma etc. No doubt yoga does it all, but it is much more than that.
-The word yoga is derived from the Sanskrit root ‘yuj’ meaning union and connotes to ‘Yujyate Anena Iti Yogaḥ’ i.e. that which joins is yoga.
-Than what is joined to what?
-It is the joining of the narrow, individualistic and egoistic consciousness of an individual with the all pervasive universal Consciousness.
+The word yoga is derived from the Sanskrit root ‘yuj’ meaning union and connotes to ‘Yujyate Anena Iti Yogaḥ’ i.e. that which unites is yoga.
+Than what is united to what?
+It is the union of the narrow, individualistic and egoistic consciousness of an individual with the all pervasive universal Consciousness.
 This is known as Self-Realization.

 Yoga is search for the highest within, i.e. Self Discovery, which is awakening of human potential.
 This search for the Self has made yoga a holistic art and science of living, encompassing all aspects of human personality i.e. physical, mental, emotional, intellectual, social and spiritual.
 As an art yoga leads to the harmony – inner (body, mind and emotion) and outer (social, professional).
 As science yoga leads to the systematic and scientific process of corroborating all the changes occurring at all levels of personality to be experienced by all, at all times and places, irrespective of gender, creed, race or religion.
 Therefore, Yoga is a conscious process for complete physical, mental, emotional and spiritual development of human being, towards the realization of his full potential.